-The majority of the works related to micro-geometric analysis focus on two main CH applications: restoration and perception enhancement.
-In the first case, the local features are the key to reconstructing the (unknown) global shape of the final object; apart from the geometrical characterization at small scales of each single fragment, there usually is no other a priori information available to solve the reassembly problem.
-The second case aims at improving the perception of small-scale details of the 3D model of a given artifact, which is a valuable tool to assist scholars in their research work.
+The majority of the works related to micro-geometric analysis focus on two main CH applications: restoration and perception enhancement (Fig. 11, right).
+In the first case, the local features are the key to reconstructing the (unknown) global shape of the final object; apart from the geometrical characterization at small scales of each single fragment, there usually is no other a priori information available to